an-sh/chat-service/README.md

 protocol to implement chat-like communication.
 Designed to handle common public network messaging problems like reliable delivery, multiple connections from a single user, real-time permissions and presence.
-RPC requests processing and a room messages format is customisable via hooks, allowing to implement anything from a chat-rooms server to a collaborative application with a complex conflict resolution or M2M communication tunnelling for IoT devices.
+RPC requests processing and a room messages format are customisable via hooks, allowing to implement anything from a chat-rooms server to a collaborative application with a complex conflict resolution or M2M communication tunnelling for IoT devices.